ReadyResearchersTemplates/demo-day-assignment/README.md

 Looking at the amount of information expected to come from the presentation, we encounter a problem: how do we present this information with restrictions that make it seem like there should only be `7` (or fewer) slides?
 We do it in `7` or fewer slides.

 Keep in mind that this presentation is not for the presenter relaying the content.
 Slides shape the _experience_ of the physical presentation.
+The ways in which a given slide reinforces (but does not _duplicate_!) what the content you're delivering helps the audience with our two retention problems:

+* folks will really only remember the 3-4 facts you use as your presentation `Conclusion`
+* the audience will only pay attention to 1 idea at a time

+##### On practice

+In one verb: _practice_.

+Presentations are capped at `5` minutes.
+It'll be over before you know it and, if you don't have the chance to make it to the ultimate concluding slide(s), you've lost your chance to make the presentation feel (as written above) _clear_ and _inevitable_.

+Short assignments in this course will force you to practice, though you should practice even more on your own.
+You should practice with friends that know your project.
+You should practice with friends that don't know your project.
+You should practice with your reader.
+Ideally, practice with anyone who you can convince to pay attention.

+As presentation day approaches, you should be able to present your `5` minutes as if a memorized fact.
+The only way you get there is by practice.

+### Evaluation